NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 * Thanks to Code Institute Support team, my fellow students/alumni (via Slack), to my family and my partner for everything 	:smiley:

-> NOTE: This project was created for educational purposes. **Machine** is a fictious site.
+> NOTE: This project was created for educational purposes. **Machine** is a factious site.